eclipse-che4z/che-che4z-lsp-for-cobol/README.md

    Copybook support features are now enabled.

 **Tip:** Because copybooks that are downloaded to the .copybooks folder might change on the mainframe, we recommend that you refresh your copybooks from time to time.
 To refresh your copybooks, manually delete the hidden .copybooks folder in your workspace.
 The copybooks are then re-downloaded from the mainframe the next time you open a file that references each copybook.

-### Storing Copybooks Locally

-You can also store your copybooks locally in folders in your workspace and specify those folder paths in your workspace extension settings.

-**Follow these steps:**

-1. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
-2. Switch from **User** to **Workspace**.
-3. Under **Paths: Local**, specify the relative paths of the folders containing copybooks.
-4. Open a program or project.
-   Copybook support features are now enabled.

-**Note**: If a copybook with the same name is located in both a local folder and a mainframe data set, the one in the local folder is used.

 ### Copybook Support Features